 Doerr’s crisp but vibrant prose is definitely the strongest aspect of the novel.
 His command of language, and his ability to weave it into evocative images of towns, people and places is what propels this story forward.
 His words feel deliberate and confident, allowing you to drift easily into the story.

 One point of criticism I had was that I found the characters and their motives a little over-simplistic to the point of feeling unrealistic.
-In All the Light We Cannot See, the bad guys are bad and the good guys are good.
-The characters were vivid and often endearing, but their straight-forwardness kept them from being intellectually interesting to me.
-I found the story in general to be a little simplistic.
+In All the Light We Cannot See, the bad guys are bad and the good guys are good, with the exception of one instance.
+The characters were vivid and often endearing, but often didn’t feel entirely real to me.

 Similarly, there is something achingly beautiful about many of the scenes; for example, that of a blind girl, carefully tracing her fingers over an intricate maze of streets crafted to resemble her town, as she slowly memorizes the roads and alleyways that lead to and from her home.
 At the same time, there was also an unreal quality to it, as if the loftiness of it all distanced it from reality.